oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Use anti-forgery/double submit cookies

 Some technology stacks and frameworks have built-in CRSF protection using anti-forgery cookies.
-When implemented correctly, it provides an extra layer of protection against Cross-Site Request Forgery.
-The cookie is validated for all state changing requests.
+This mechanism relies on a session-specific secret that is stored in a cookie, which can only be read by the legitimate frontend running in the domain associated with the cookie.
+The frontend is expected to read the cookie and insert its value into the request, typically by adding a custom request header.
+The backend verifies the value in the cookie to the value provided by the frontend to identity legitimate requests.
+When implemented correctly for all state changing requests, this mechanism effectively mitigates CSRF.

-The anti-forgery cookie should be encrypted and apply the SameSite=Strict attribute to the cookie.
-The cookie should be connected to the session and different for each session.
-The session should use HTTPS.
+Note that this mechanism is not necessarily recommended over the CORS approach.
+However, if a framework offers built-in support for this mechanism, it can serve as a low-effort alternative to protect against CSRF.

 #### Advanced Security